crystallabs/crysterm/README.md

 ### Rendering and Drawing

-Windows contain widgets.
-To make windows appear on screen with all the expected contents and current state, one calls `Window#render`.
+Screens contain widgets.
+To make screens appear on display with all the expected contents and current state, one calls `Screen#render`.
 This functions calls `Widget#render` on each of immediate child element, which results in the final/rendered state reflected in internal memory.

-At the end of rendering, `Window#draw` is automatically called which makes any changes in internal state appear on the screen.
+At the end of rendering, `Screen#draw` is automatically called which makes any changes in internal state appear on the display.
 For efficiency, painter's algorithm is used, only changes ("damage") are rendered, and renderer can optionally make use of CSR (change-scroll-region) and/or BCE (back-color-erase) optimizations (see `OptimizationFlag`).